-Fran Bennett is a Senior Research and Teaching Fellow in the Department of Social Policy and Intervention at the University of Oxford.
+Fran Bennett is a Senior Research Fellow in the Department of Social Policy and Intervention at the University of Oxford.
 Fran is also working with the Institute for Policy Research (IPR) on the ESRC-funded project, 'Couples balancing work, money and care: exploring the shifting landscape under Universal Credit'.

 The coronavirus crisis is changing our world in many different ways and will continue to do so for the foreseeable future.
 In the UK, social security provision is clearly one of the critical responses both to the health effects of the virus itself and to the need to shut down parts of our economic and social life in order to control it.

 Although there have been calls to introduce a universal basic income as a more comprehensive response to the crisis, what we have to rely on currently is the existing framework of benefits, including Universal Credit.
 And the impact of COVID-19 on how Universal Credit works and what it stands for is fundamental.

 Some of these effects are already obvious.
 As noted by Rita Griffiths in a recent IPR blog, for example, one of the first steps in the government’s strategy was to increase the standard allowances in Universal Credit (and working tax credit) by some £20 per week for the coming year.
 This was in addition to the first uprating after a four-year freeze, which was due to happen in early April in any case.
 For self-employed workers affected, the minimum income floor, which assumed a certain level of monthly profits regardless of the actual amount, has been lifted, at least temporarily, as well.